Index Number of Walks of Length n Problems Change Language (Farsi) Source

 \[T(k) = T(\frac{k}{2}) + O(n^3) = O(n^3lg(k))\]

-This algorithm is called the fast exponentiation algorithm, which can be used whenever we need to repeatedly apply an associative operation to an element.
-For example, the same algorithm can be used for number exponentiation.
+This algorithm is called fast exponentiation (or binary exponentiation), and it can be used whenever we want to repeat an associative operation on an element multiple times.
+For example, you can use this same algorithm for powers of numbers.

 Generalization

-The algorithm we examined here is not only used for computing the number of walks of fixed length, but can also be used to derive other properties of fixed-length walks (such as the largest walk or the walk with the minimum edge weight).
-For example, suppose we want to find a walk of length k between two vertices where the sum of edge weights is maximized.
-If we want to solve this problem for a graph with red and blue edges, considering walks that alternate between one red edge and one blue edge, the solution can be obtained as follows:
+The algorithm we discussed here is not only applicable for calculating the number of walks of fixed length, but it can also be used to find other properties of fixed-length walks (such as the longest walk or the walk with the minimum weight edge).
+For example, suppose we want to find a walk of length k between two vertices such that the sum of its edge weights is maximized.
+If we want to solve this problem for a graph where its edges are red and blue, and we are interested in walks with one red edge and one blue edge, the answer is obtained as follows:

 \[C_{i,j} = \max\limits_{k=1}^{n} A_{i,k} + B_{k,j}\]

-We can define matrix C as the combination of matrices A and B. Upon closer inspection, we can see that the combination operation is associative, similar to matrix multiplication.
-To prove this, consider a graph with red, blue, and green edges, and derive the maximum-weight red-blue-green walk using two different approaches.
-Thus, similar to before, we can define matrix powers and use induction to prove that \(A^k_{i,j}\) represents the maximum-weight walk of length k between vertices i and j, and that there exists an \(O(n^3lg(k))\) algorithm to compute this matrix.
+We can define matrix C as the 'composition' of matrices A and B. With a little observation, it can be understood that this composition operation is associative, similar to matrix multiplication.
+For proof, you can consider a graph with red, blue, and green edges, and find the walk that is red-blue-green and has the maximum sum of edge weights using two different methods.
+Thus, similar to before, matrix powers can be defined, and it can be proven by induction that \(A^k_{i,j}\) equals the largest walk of length k between two vertices i and j, and an \(O(n^3lg(k))\) algorithm exists for computing this matrix.